enfein/mieru/docs/server-install.md

 mita status
 ```

-If the installation is just completed, the output will be `mieru server status is "IDLE"`, indicating that mita has not yet listening to requests from the mieru client.
+If the installation is just completed, the output will be `mita server status is "IDLE"`, indicating that mita has not yet listening to requests from the mieru client.

 ## Modify proxy server settings